 For a non-sourdough version, make up a standard bread dough (see my post here) and once it has had its first rise, knock it back, flatten it out and proceed as above.

 Recipe: olive, cheese & sun-dried tomato sourdough (makes 2 loaves)

-- 1 quantity of sourdough dough, made up and given its long bulk fermentation overnight: recipe here.
+- 1 quantity of sourdough dough, made up with stretches and folds completed: up to and including stage 5 of my recipe here.